-- Local organizations submit their project ideas to the Policy Shop by October 31, 2019.
+- Local organizations submit their project ideas to the Policy Shop.

 - Policy Shop leadership in Regina and Saskatoon will select a subset of proposals to present to the volunteers.

-- Proponents of the selected projects are invited to introduce their projects to students in person at a meeting in late October (date and time TBA).
+- Proponents of the selected projects are invited to introduce their projects to students in person at a meeting in late October.

 - Volunteers vote on which projects they feel best suited to support and form research teams of 3-5 students, including a project manager.